 Sicilian Pasta With Swordfish, Fennel, Mint, and Bread Crumbs

 Inspired by Sicilian cuisine, which frequently stars both swordfish and fennel, this dish combines pasta with a sauce of cherry tomatoes, mint, chopped fennel, and tender pieces of swordfish.
-Since a bread crumb topping is another common feature of Sicilian cooking, we finish this dish with a crunchy mix of toasted bread crumbs, almonds, and fennel seeds.
+A bread crumb topping is another common feature of Sicilian cooking; we follow that tradition by finishing this dish with a crunchy mix of toasted bread crumbs, almonds, and fennel seeds.
 For another Sicilian swordfish pasta, one that pairs the fish with eggplant and tomatoes, try our recipe for rigatoni con pesce spada.

 Spicy Stir-Fried Fennel, Celery, and Celery Root With Chinese Sausage

-The subtle licorice flavor of fennel is highlighted in this stir-fry when you pair it with celery root, which has its own mild anise notes.
+The subtle licorice flavor of fennel is highlighted in this stir-fry when paired with celery root, which has its own mild anise notes.
 We add celery matchsticks and slices of sweet dried Chinese sausage, too, and flavor the dish with nam phrik pao (Thai roast-chili jam) and lots of garlic.

 Fennel- and Cinnamon-Rubbed Roast Chicken and Lemons With Potato Wedges